 Course content focuses on the urban renewal of Christchurch following the 2010 and 2011 earthquake sequence here and includes engagement with community groups and local government.
 Graduates go on to work in community engagement, local and regional government, natural hazard management, disaster risk reduction and more.

 Most countries around the world are experiencing elements of water shortage, quality decline and/or water-related conflict; climate change is likely to increase water demand while shrinking water supplies.
 Globally, water conflicts sow the seeds of war – >15% of the population lack access to safe drinking water.
 Addressing these water issues requires water managers to have multidisciplinary knowledge and an integrated approach, involving scientific, political, hydrological, economic and planning skills.
-Operating from the University of Canterbury and Lincoln University, the Waterways Centre for Freshwater Management offers the Masters in Water Resource Management and the Postgraduate Diploma in Water Resource Management, to prepare students for a professional career in water resource management.
+Operating from the University of Canterbury and Lincoln University, the Waterways Centre for Freshwater Management offers the Masters in Water Science and Management and the Postgraduate Diploma in Water Resource Management, to prepare students for a professional career in water resource management.
 If you want to make a difference and improve the way we share, use and manage water — this is the programme for you.

 Demand for graduates in this field, with associated science, engineering and environment management skills, has never been greater.
 Graduates go on to work as water resource managers, researchers, advisors or consultants in many different fields, all over the world.